-It also home to an International Children’s Festival that draws 55,000 people every year.
+It is also home to an International Children’s Festival that draws 55,000 people every year.

-Crime rates are steadily falling, and while winters there can be really cold (averaging 28 days a year with a minimum temperature below -20˚C), there’s plenty of sun all year round.
+Crime rates are steadily falling, and while winters there can be really cold (averaging 28 days a year with a minimum temperature below -20˚C), there’s plenty of sunshine all year round.